 Integration of the charged particle pseudorapidity distributions corresponding to central collisions tells us that about 4600 charged particles are produced in each of the 5% most central collisions.
-Since we only measure charged particles, which are predominantly pions and kaons, as may be seen from fig. 5, and not the neutrals, we multiply this multiplicity by 3/2 to obtain the total particle multiplicity of about 7000 particles.
+Since we only measure charged particles, and not the neutrals, we multiply this multiplicity by 3/2 to obtain the total particle multiplicity of about 7000 particles.

-From the measured spectra of pions, kaons and protons and their antiparticles as a function of transverse momentum we can determine the average transverse momentum for each particle species (fig. 8).
-This allows us to estimate the initial energy density from
+From the measured spectra of pions, kaons and protons and their antiparticles as a function of transverse momentum we can determine the average transverse momentum for each particle species (fig. ??).
+This allows us to estimate the initial energy density from Bjorkens formula: